 A quiet, said celebration of the Holy Communion from the Book of Common Prayer.

 10.30am The Parish Communion

-This is the main service of the day at which most people, both young and old, gather together to listen to God's word, to have it explained in a sermon, to sing his praise with the help of our church choir and to receive the bread and wine of the sacrament of Communion or come for a blessing.
+This is the main service of the day at which people, both young and old, gather together to listen to God's word, to have it explained in a sermon, to sing his praise with the help of our church choir and to receive the bread and wine of the sacrament of Holy Communion or come for a blessing.
 During the service the children of the Sunday Kids Club group meet in the halls but join us during the Communion.
 At the end of the service we have an opportunity to hear or see what they have been doing.
-On the third Sunday of each month, the service is more informal with a presentation instead of a sermon and with greater involvement of the children and young people throughout the service.
 Coffee & tea are always served at the back of the church for a time of fellowship after the service.
-The service is always based on the modern Holy Communion from Common Worship and when appropriate uses special seasonal material.
+The service is based on Common Worship and when appropriate uses special seasonal material.

 At the end of the day, a reflective offering of the church with choir (said during August), hymns, Psalms, Bible readings, anthem, prayers and address.

 Christian worship is not just a Sunday affair; it is for every day.
 On behalf of the Christian community and indeed the whole town, the parish church worships and prays each day.

 Daily Prayer (Additionally live-streamed on our YouTube page)

 Monday - Saturday 9.00am.
 We very much value the daily cycle of prayer.
 Anyone is most welcome to come and join the clergy and lay people who gather each day for these prayers.
 They last approximately 20mins.